codelego/phpfox-pf5/library/phpfox-authentication/doc/auth_password.md

 }
 ```

-Add custom validator to password chain in module.config.php
+Add custom validator to password chain in package.php

 ```php